 The Investment Manager will actively manage the Fund, primarily through investment in equity securities deemed Sustainable Investments by the Investment Manager.
 The Investment Manager uses an investment approach based on the belief that through a broad array of innovation, scale and capital allocation measures all companies have the potential to drive change within their ecosystem and influence positive social and environmental outcomes through their products, services, operations and business activities.
 In particular, the Investment Manager recognizes the need for market participants to engage and make meaningful progress towards UN Sustainable Development Goals ("UN SDGs").
 Therefore, the Investment Manager seeks to understand how companies can enable, encourage and promote changes to drive positive outcomes related to the world's largest social and environmental challenges.
-To identify investment opportunities, the Investment Manager focuses primarily on the following three themes, which represent many of the largest social and environmental challenges that can be solved through public market companies to define the investment universe:
+To identify investment opportunities, the Investment Manager focuses primarily on identifying companies whose products, services, operations and/or business activities contribute to the achievement of at least one of the underlying targets associated with any of the UN SDGs.
+Companies are assessed both qualitatively and quantitatively to determine which targets they are contributing to through their products, services, operations and/or business activities.